 The whole Korea was annexed by the Empire of Japan in 19101.
-Then, after World War II the United States took the southern half while USSR took the northern half.
+After World War II, the United States took the southern half while USSR took the northern half.
 Each side propped its government, and there was peace for some time.
 However, the Northern army attacked the south in 19502.
-During the war that lasted for three years, the US came to the aid of the South, and literary bombed every town in Northern Korea.
+During the war that lasted for three years, the US came to the aid of the South and literary bombed every town in Northern Korea.
 Pyongyang was not spared either and was almost entirely destroyed.

 Eddo Hartmann speaks about his experiences in North Korea

 Making of video: Eddo Hartmann photographing in North Korea

 Rebuilding the capital after the Korean war